Promoting Positive Body Image

 Healthy changes can drastically improve the recovery process.
 The idea of “one small step” to greatness leads those in recovery to take additional steps to a healthy lifestyle.
 Exercise can also boost confidence by promoting a positive body image.
 Addiction can lead to a stagnant lifestyle, which can be reversed by introducing a gradual exercise routine.
 Focusing on exercise and positive change can provide a sense of hope and new beginnings.

 In the first stages of rehabilitation, a detoxification process is often required.
 During this period, some level of discomfort may be experienced due to withdrawal.
 Exercise can provide a healthy distraction to those in recovery.
 The body’s natural reaction to exercise can also aid in the detox process.
-For instance:

 - Natural endorphins are secreted in the central nervous system, promoting a positive mood and aiding in pain management.

 - Toxins from the body can be carried out through sweat and increased circulation, which may accelerate the detox process.

 - Exercise stimulates vital organs in the body, significantly improving kidney, respiratory, and liver function.

 - Exercise promotes improved sleep, counteracting the occurrence of rebound insomnia.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 In addition to mitigating detox, the body’s reaction to exercise can deflect the occurrence of relapse.
 Studies have shown great success for those who engaged in physical activity during recovery, versus those who remained stagnant.

 Aside from the physical benefits, exercise gives those in recovery an objective and a focus.
 But building up strenuousness gradually is important, as many people recovering from addiction find exercise difficult at the beginning.
 Use the abilities you already have to gradually build strength and endurance.